Retreats & Events

 You are welcome to come here on self retreat using the meditation hall and kitchen in your own rhythm.
 The self-guided flexibility of this way of retreating allows for deep practice, and can also include other creative endeavours if you choose, e.g. journaling, painting, studying.
 You will also have support from the guiding teacher for 50 minutes once every four days.
 The cost is $35 per day.
 You bring your food to cook with the exception of longer-term extended retreats where grocery runs will be done by the management.

 Work retreats (WR)

 You are welcome to come on a work retreat, joining our team to sustain, build, fix, clean and organize the center.
 WR receive room and board in exchange for working 5 hours per day.
-The rest of the time is free to spend however one wishes-- meditating, relaxing, being in nature, reading, working on creative projects, etc. The day begins with a 45 minute meditation with all other residents from 7:30-8:15am.
-After breakfast the community joins for a work meeting at 9am.
+The day begins with a 45 minute meditation with all other residents from 7:30-8:15am.
+After breakfast the community joins for a work meeting at 9am, we work from 9:30am until 1pm and then resume work after lunch for the remaining hours.
+The rest of the time is free to spend however one wishes-- meditating, relaxing, being in nature, reading, working on creative projects, etc All retreatants sit together in the evening from 7:30-8:15pm.
 WR individually meet with the Guiding Teacher, Arinna, at least once a week to support your practice and well-being.
-All retreatants are invited to sit together in the evening from 7:30-8:15pm.
 Each WR has one day off per week, and one day (usually Sunday) to clean the space they are living in.